4 Tips For A Better Employee Performance Review

 An employee performance review, also known as a performance evaluation or a performance appraisal, is a formal evaluation of an employee’s work over a set period of time.

-Managers examine an employee’s overall performance, identify their strengths and flaws, provide feedback, and assist them in setting the goals during an employee performance review.
+Managers examine an employee’s overall performance, identify their strengths and areas for improvement, provide feedback, and assist them in setting goals during an employee performance review.

-Employees are usually given an opportunity to ask questions and also they can provide feedback to their Manager if required.
+Employees are usually given an opportunity to ask questions and provide feedback to their manager if required.
 As part of the performance review process, they may be asked to do a self-evaluation.

 While yearly performance reviews have long been the norm, more employers are now opting for quarterly, monthly, or even weekly input.